 Alchemy – Node provider

 Alchemy is a node provider that connects local blockchain applications to the public blockchain network.
-Once a user is set up the application and choose a network to connect to, Alchemy will provide a key in HTTP form to allow the blockchain application to be deployed in the network.
+Once a user is set up the application and chooses a network to connect to, Alchemy will provide a key in HTTP form to allow the blockchain application to be deployed in the network.